starfishlover62/RedditSearch/README.md

             ]
         }
     ```

-9. If you would like to search another subreddit during this search as well, add a comma after the closing brace of the previous, and repeat the same process.
+10. If you would like to search another subreddit during this search as well, add a comma after the closing brace of the previous, and repeat the same process.

-    ```
+    ```JSON
         {
             "searches": [
                 {